 Here is a video showing this reaction.

-A little water could have been added to the sugar to help things along, but it's fun watching things slowly unfold.
+A little water could have been added to the sugar to help things along, but it’s fun watching things slowly unfold.
 See how the sugar slowly turns black, then the snake starts rising and steam starts coming up.
 The steam is basically water that has been formed by the reaction and is evaporating.
-This is because it is a exothermic reaction, producing a lot of heat.
-What you can't tell is the smell which would remind you of caramel and also a stinky sulfurous smell due to sulfur oxide gas.
-Yes, the reaction is similar to what happens when you caramelize sugar.
-Just much more dramatic.
+This is because it is an exothermic reaction, producing a lot of heat.
+What you can’t experience is the smell, which would remind you of caramel and also a stinky sulfurous smell due to sulfur oxide gas.
+Yes, the reaction is similar to what happens when you caramelize sugar but much more dramatic.

 As far as I have been able to determine, while concentrated hydrochloric acid will certainly react with carbohydrates it will not have this kind of reaction.
 It is possible to cause a similar reaction with pure hydrochloric acid, but it requires the application of a lot of heat.
 Note that no heat source was present in the video on Coke.
 Here is a video from Science Theater 2020 showing the same experiment with hydrochloric acid, aka muriatic acid.

 As you can see, the reaction is nowhere near as quick and robust as the sulfuric acid reaction.
 In fact, it takes a very long time in comparison, so long that it appears our experimenter edited out some of the wait time and skipped to the end.
 And the end was not very exciting, with only the hint of a brownish snake starting to rise.
 There wasn’t even much steam.
 All this while sitting on a lit barbecue grill.
 So, sure, it will work but it cannot have been responsible for the reaction in the Coca-Cola video.